kumi99/ChatBot/README.md

 # Mental Health Therapy Chatbot

+Demo: streamlit link

 ## Overview
 This repository hosts the source code for a Mental Health Therapy Chatbot, designed to provide accessible and immediate support for individuals struggling with mental health issues.
-Developed during the challenging times of the COVID-19 pandemic, this chatbot offers a private, user-friendly platform for individuals to receive mental health support and companionship.
+Developed for the isolated individuals who went through mental challanges during the COVID-19 pandemic.

 ## Features
 - **Text-Based Interaction**: Users can interact with the chatbot through simple text inputs, receiving text-based responses.